13th Hussars: Early wars

 The regiment was raised in the Midlands by Richard Munden as Richard Munden’s Regiment of Dragoons in 1715 as part of the response to the Jacobite rebellion.
 It took part in the Battle of Preston in November 1715 after which it escorted the rebels to the nearest prisons.
 The regiment was sent to Ireland in 1718 and remained there until 1742.

-During the 1745 Jacobite Rising, it was commanded by James Gardiner; largely composed of recruits, on 16 September the regiment was routed by a small party of Highlanders in the so-called 'Coltbridge Canter.'
+During the Jacobite rising of 1745, it was commanded by James Gardiner; largely composed of recruits, on 16 September the regiment was routed by a small party of Highlanders in the so-called 'Coltbridge Canter.'
 Demoralised by this, it did the same at the Battle of Prestonpans on 21 September, which lasted 15 minutes and where Gardiner was killed and the equally disastrous Battle of Falkirk Muir in January 1746.
 Shortly after this, Gardiner's replacement Francis Ligonier died of sickness and was replaced by Philip Naison.

 The regiment returned to Ireland in 1749 and was re-titled the 13th Regiment of Dragoons in 1751.
-It was involved in putting down a minor rebellion by George Robert FitzGerald in 1781 and it converted to the light role in 1783.
+It was involved in putting down a minor rebellion by George Robert FitzGerald in 1781 and it converted into light dragoons in 1783, being renamed the 13th Light Dragoons.
 A detachment from the regiment was sent to Jamaica in September 1795 and returned in July 1798.